DenSinH/DenSinH/_posts/2021-02-01-gba-eeprom.markdown

 This means that data transferred to or from the EEPROM chip is always 1 bit at a time.
 Any transfer made to EEPROM will be "masked" to only the bottom bit, and any read will just be 1 or 0.

 On a large ROM (of greater than 16MB in size), ROM is restricted to `0x0800'000h-0x09ff'feff`.
 So, EEPROM can be accessed between `0x09ff'ff00` and `0x09ff'ffff`.
 This is also mirrored to the higher waitstate cartridge regions.
-Judging from the source code of certain emulators, it can really onlly be accessed in the `0x0dxx'xxxx` region of ROM, despite what GBATek says.
-On smaller ROMs, it can also be accessed between `0d00'0000h-0dff'ffffh.`
+Judging from the source code of certain emulators, it can really onlly be accessed in the `0x0dxx'xxxx` region of ROM (second waitstate), despite what GBATek says.
+On smaller ROMs, it can also be accessed between `0x0d00'0000-0x0dff'ffff.`

 The actual address that is accessed for the EEPROM access does not matter, as the "internal address" has to be sent first, and then data can be written or read.